 OARS Deep Sewer Tunnel

-A crucial requirement of the consent order between the City of Columbus and the State of Ohio is to reduce the environmental impacts caused by Combined Sewer Overflows (CSOs).
-The OSIS (Olentangy Scioto Interceptor Sewer) Augmentation Relief Sewer, known as OARS, is the key component in meeting this goal.
+A crucial requirement of the 2004 consent order between the City of Columbus and the State of Ohio is to reduce the environmental impacts caused by Combined Sewer Overflows (CSOs).
+The Olentangy-Scioto-Interceptor-Sewer) Augmentation Relief Sewer, known as OARS, is the key component in meeting this goal.
 This sewer tunnel will intercept wet weather overflows that currently empty into the Scioto River and carry the flows instead to the city’s Jackson Pike and Southerly wastewater treatment plants.

 The overall length of the OARS tunnel is just under four and a half miles, and will include three relief structures that will divert wet weather combined sewer flow from the OSIS to the OARS tunnel.
 The OARS project will control all of the regulators (relief structures where the sewers currently overflow to the river multiple times per year) in the downtown riverfront area to a level in which they might overflow once every ten years on average.

-The tunnel will be approximately 170 feet below ground, reducing risks associated with construction at more shallow levels.
+The tunnel is being built approximately 170 feet below ground, reducing risks associated with construction at more shallow levels.
 This will require special drop structures (or vertical shafts) to direct flow from existing shallow sewers to the new deep tunnel.
 In addition, the drop structures will dissipate energy and minimize air entry into the tunnel.
 The tunnel shafts are designed to handle hydraulic surges which will prevent impacts on upstream sewers.
-A screening system will be installed upstream of the Jackson Pike facility.
-A pump station will empty the tunnel directly to the treatment plants after significant rain events thereby utilizing as much treatment capacity as possible.